Zeyad-elsawi/Student-Schedules-maker-with-prolog/README.md

 ## Installation

 1. Clone this repository.
-2. Ensure Scheduling System.pl and public_tests.pl are in the same folder.
+2. Ensure code.pl ,publicKB and  public_tests.pl are in the same folder.

 ## How It Works

-Your Scheduling System.pl implements the following core predicates:
+Your code.pl implements the following core predicates:

 1. **university_schedule(-S)**
    Binds S to a list of sched(StudentID, Slots) structures, where each Slots is a list of slot(Day, SlotNumber, CourseCode).